Canner/vulcan-sql/packages/extension-driver-clickhouse/README.md

 ## Note

-The ClickHouse support parameterize query to prevent SQL Injection by prepared statement.
+The ClickHouse support parameterized query to prevent SQL Injection by prepared statement.
 The named placeholder define by `{name:type}`, please see [Query with Parameters](https://clickhouse.com/docs/en/integrations/language-clients/nodejs#queries-with-parameters).

 However, The VulcanSQL API support API query parameter is JSON format, so it not support [variety types like ClickHouse](https://clickhouse.com/docs/en/integrations/language-clients/nodejs#supported-clickhouse-data-types), The VulcanSQL will only support to convert below types: